The Amitāyus Sutra: Contents

-After meditating for five eons as a bodhisattva, he then made a great series of vows to save all sentient beings, and through his great merit, created the realm of Sukhāvatī ("Ultimate Bliss").
-This land of Sukhāvatī would later come to be known as a pure land (Ch. 淨土) in Chinese translation.
-The number of vows differ depending on the sutra versions.
+The number of vows made by Dharmākara bodhisattva differ depending on the sutra versions.
 Forty-eight are found in the common Chinese version, though a Sanskrit version mentions forty-seven.
-These vows articulate his resolve to save all sentient beings and define the qualities and conditions of the buddha-field he intended to create.
-The "past vows" are considered the pivotal force in Amitayus' attainment of Buddhahood and the generation of his pure Buddhafield.
+These vows articulate the bodhisattva's resolve to save all sentient beings and define the qualities and conditions of the buddha-field he intended to create (i.e. Sukhāvatī).
+The "past vows" are considered the pivotal force in Amitayus' attainment of Buddhahood and the generation of his pure buddhafield.
 Key vows include promises regarding: